adishavit/mittens/README.md

 #### Handling Multiple Exception Types

-This is where Mittens begins to manifest itself.
+This is where Mittens' true power begins to manifest itself.
 As claimed above, Mittens allows exception catcher composition.
 Let's see an example:

 ```